 6. Le Musée de Saint-Boniface Museum

-Discover local Francophone and Métis heritage at the Saint-Boniface Museum.
-This must-visit museum, located in the former Grey Nuns’ convent, offers various curated exhibits and programming.
-The museum is also the oldest remaining structure in the city of Winnipeg and the largest oak log building in North America.
+Housed in the former Grey Nuns’ convent, this museum is the oldest remaining building in Winnipeg and the largest oak log structure in North America.

 Where: 494 Tache Avenue; 204–237-4500 ext.400